orbyfied/spruce/README.md

 ## How to import **`spruce`**

-In order to use spruce in your prject, you will first have to download or build a JAR.
+In order to use spruce in your project, you will first have to download or build a JAR.
-Once you have the JAR, relocate it to a folder that is easliy accessible from your project For example, in the projects root directory;
+Once you have the JAR, relocate it to a folder that is easliy accessible from your project.
+For example, in the projects root directory;
 ```
 project